AdaCore/spark2014/docs/lrm/source/packages.rst

    of both the specification and body of a package.
 If present on a package, then its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
-[The expression of the Initial_Condition shall only refer to names that are visible.
+[The expression of the Initial_Condition cannot denote a state abstraction.
 This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]